operard/ieworkshop/README.md

 This is what your remote and local repositories look like after this.
 HEAD is a reference to your current location.</br>
 <img src="images/step1GitFlow.png" width="350" height="auto" alt="repo visual after step 1">

+## Step 1 Bis - Invite Programmer2 to your repository

+With the Programmer1 connected to the repository, we must invite the programmer2 to this repository.

+1. Connect to Settings link.

+2. Select Collaborators Link.

+3. Add Programmer2 like collaborator.

+The Programmer2 must accept the invitation received.

   <!-- ***********************************************************-->
 ## Step 2 - Raise your issues on the work to be done